Darreans/RebindKeysPalWorld/README.md

 - Palworld updates can change its UI or input code and may require a matching mod update.
 - Back up important saves before using mods, as Palworld itself recommends.

-The older standalone Windows app source remains in this workspace for reference, but it is not included in the native-mod release.